How do the CI Vehicles Work?

 A listing and current status of all known approvals required from federal, state/provincial, and local municipal levels of government.
 This includes approvals directly within the promoter’s control (e.g., a municipal promoter requiring approval from its own council).

 Identification and Status of Land/Rights-of-Way

 A listing/mapping and current status of all known land needed for the project, whether to be leased or purchased, including basic legal title/ownership information, the status of any negotiations with the owner, and identification of/planning around any other existing legal interests in the land (e.g., mortgage providers, utility rights-of-way, etc.).

-In addition to the above project preparation assets, as part of the project’s preparation planning and for assisting with determining how the CI Vehicles can help, this should be accompanied by:
+In addition to the above project preparation assets, as part of the project’s development planning and for assisting with determining how the CI Vehicles can assist, they should be accompanied by:

-- A detailed list of all the project preparation items that are specific to the project that need to be achieved prior to financial close to attract construction finance investors.
+- A detailed list of all the project development items that are specific to the project that need to be achieved prior to financial close to attract construction finance investors.

 - A (remaining) project preparation budget for all such items, which generally indicates how much investment is being requested of the CI Vehicles.